 Several advanced features for the water boundary are available through the advanced cards using the water level block structure format.
-The water level block structure
+Block structures are hierarchal structures which allow more flexibility in assigning input parameters, make the input file more readable and reduce the complexity of the input cards by introducing context around them.
+The syntax for the water level block structure is described in the table below.